BlockchainCommons/developer-web-site/_pages/envelope-usecases.md

 ## Financial Industry Use Cases

-Gordian Envelopes can be used to securely and privately transmit and store financial records, such as bank statements and transaction records, as well as digital assets, such as seeds and private keys.
+Gordian Envelope can be used to securely and privately transmit and store financial records, such as bank statements and transaction records, as well as digital assets, such as seeds and private keys.
 Gordian Envelopes can also be used to securely transmit financial data between institutions, helping not only to prevent tampering, but also to minimize toxic data through proofs of inclusion.
-The ability to use permits to allow multiple useres to open Envelopes in multiple ways can also support dual-control access requirements.
+The ability to use permits to allow multiple users to open envelopes in multiple ways can also support dual-control access requirements.

 The following privacy features are demonstrated in financial use cases, which are focused on the self-sovereign control of assets: